-The dual-acting glucagon/GLP-1 agonist activates both the GLP-1 and glucagon receptors, two key gut hormone receptors and may offer better blood sugar and weight loss control than currently available single agonist treatments.
+The dual-acting GLP-1/glucagon agonist activates both the GLP-1 and glucagon receptors, two key gut hormone receptors, and may offer better blood glucose and weight loss control than currently available single-agonist treatments.
 The compound builds partly on the effects of the natural gut hormone oxyntomodulin, which has been shown to decrease food intake and increase energy expenditure in humans.

 Collaboration with Boehringer Ingelheim

-Zealand has two collaborations with Boehringer Ingelheim, where they funds all research, development and commercialization activities.
+Zealand has two collaborations with Boehringer Ingelheim, where they fund all research, development and commercialization activities.
 Zealand is eligible to receive royalties and milestone payments as follows: